m-graff/OpenClassrooms-P7/README.md

 ### How to make this project work:

-#### Go to the backend folder
-Open your terminal and run :
-node server

-#### Go to the frontend folder
-Open your terminal and run :
-npm run serve
+Please follow the instructions in backend & frontend folders

 ----